lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 * Final exam: 15%
 * Final project: 30%

 This accounts for 90% of your grade.
-For undergradaute students, the remaining 10% will come from attending lectures (one lecture missed automatically dropped; after that, please let me know beforehand to have a lecture absence excused).
-For graduate students, it will come from an individual additional component to the final group project.
+For students enrolled in 451, the remaining 10% will come from attending lectures (one lecture missed automatically dropped; after that, please let me know beforehand to have a lecture absence excused).
+For 558 students, it will come from an individual additional component to the final group project.

 Your grade will be determined by your total score as follows: